40 day principles

 - Get plenty of rest.

-- Be conscious about healthy food and drinks.
+- Be conscious of healthy food and drinks.
 (More about food).

 - Start with pelvic floor exercises.

-- Long and deep breathing with abdominal breath (bringing the pelvic floor muscle up).
+- Practice long and deep breathing with abdominal breath (bringing the pelvic floor muscle up).

 - Avoid abdominal over-stretching.